-The man’s smiling face suddenly looked shocked.
+The man’s eyes widened in surprise.
 “Stephanie?
 Stephanie Jones?”

 “Shane,” he said sounding somewhat mystified that she didn’t recognize him.
 “Shane Kingston.”

 She blinked, nonplussed.
-The Shane Kingston she remembered from high school had been gangly and shy, with slick hair, thick, nerdy glasses and buck teeth.
+The Shane Kingston she remembered from high school had been gangly and shy, with slick hair, nerdy glasses, and buck teeth.
 “Wow, you’ve changed so much I didn’t realize it was you.”

-He grinned amicably.
+He grinned.
 “You haven’t.
 You’re still as pretty as ever.
-And you’re the only girl I know with your shade of hair.
+And you’re the only girl I’ve ever met with your shade of hair.
 It reminds me of a new penny.”

 She didn’t know why, but his compliment made her cheeks heat up again.
 “You’ve…fixed a few things.”

-He grinned again, revealing dazzling white—straight—teeth.
+He responded with a wide smile, revealing dazzling white—straight—teeth.
 “I got a summer job in college that offered good insurance.
 I took advantage of it and got braces.
 Then I got LASIK surgery so I could get rid of my glasses.”

 He’d also grown taller and developed muscles in all the right places…

 Dismissing that thought, she cleared her throat and changed the subject.
-She’d had enough trouble with men for a while.
+She’d had enough trouble with men.
 The last thing she needed was to get attracted to another one.
 “I thought you’d moved out of the state.
 Are you back living here now or just visiting?”

 He shoved his hands into the pockets of his jeans, acting as though he had nowhere in particular to go.
-“I’ve been living on the west coast for the last few years, but I’m in between jobs so I’m here visiting my family for a couple weeks.”
+“I’ve been living on the west coast for the last ten years, but I’m in between jobs so I’m here visiting my family for a couple of weeks.”

 “What brings you to the festival?” she asked, hoping he had a date for the evening and had to be on his way.